felipeebarbosa/palletSimples/README.md

 >Status : Developing

-#### It is an application whose purpose is to facilitate the to-do list when making labels for releasing pallets.
+#### It is an application whose objective is to facilitate the to-do list in the making of labels for the freeing of pallets.